-NL and Local RE models.
+In the last two columns of Table 5 and Table 6, we report the results from estimating the National NL and Local RE models.
 The results differ substantially from the preceding two columns.
 All coefficients are significant and have the correct sign.
 The nesting parameters for men's shoes are 0.81 and 0.47, suggesting substitution within category is important.
 For women's shoes, we obtain nesting parameters of 0.37 and 0.28, implying lower substitutability among shoes within category, compared to men.
-The two models also yield similar (national) price elasticities, (-3.6, -3.5) and (-3.1, -2.1) for men and women, respectively.
+The two models also yield similar (national) price elasticities, (-3.6, -3.3) and (-3.1, -2.1) for men and women, respectively.
 One thing to note is the parameter estimates are similar.
-This is not surprising since these are national-level ( $\delta_j$ ) coefficients, and the two models predict the same aggregate demand.
-However, the local level predictions of the models are very different because the Local RE model retains information on the distribution of heterogeneity across locations (Table 7) and accounts for product crowding in the spirit of Ackerberg and Rysman (2005).
+This is not surprising because these are national-level ( $\delta_j$ ) coefficients, and the two models predict the same aggregate demand.
+However, the local-level predictions of the models are very different because the Local RE model retains information on the distribution of heterogeneity across locations (Table 7) and accounts for product crowding in the spirit of Ackerberg and Rysman (2005).
 We demonstrate this in the next section.